We take a look back at some of the most entertaining stories to come from Robert Redford's movie sets.

 The accomplished and critically lauded actor-director has been a Hollywood mainstay for decades.
-Over the years, he's proved himself as more than just a pretty face, bringing his dedicated work ethic to each and every movie set.
+Over the years, the 81-year-old has proved himself as more than just a pretty face, bringing his dedicated work ethic to each and every movie set.
 But, as is always the case, what goes on behind the scenes is sometimes even more interesting than the film itself.
 We take a look back at some of the most entertaining stories to come from Redford's movie sets.

 1. Butch Cassidy and the Sundance Kid (1969)